How To Accept What You Cannot Change

 It is nonsense to tell someone they can’t improve upon and influence their behaviors.

-We mustn’t feel stuck and not give credence to the truth that we all, as human beings, are free and can change most of our behaviors.
+We mustn’t feel stuck and not give credence to the truth that we all as human beings are free.
+And can change most of our behaviors.

-When you are told that you cannot change something, you can get depressed, become oppositional, or feel hopeless.
+When you are told that you cannot change something.
+You can get depressed, become oppositional, or feel hopeless.

-It is about discovering and understanding the many hidden colors between the black and the white.
+It is about discovering and understanding the many hidden colors.
+Between the black and the white.

-The array of options can lead us to creative progress: empowerment and self-discovery.
+The array of options can lead us to creative progress.
+Empowerment and self-discovery.

 How Do You Accept the Things You Cannot Change?

 Find purpose in how you live moving forward.
-That’s how you can not only accept what can no longer be changed but also benefit from it in the future.
+That’s how you can not only accept what can no longer be changed.
+But also benefit from it in the future.

 ACCEPTANCE IS FREEDOM!